-One (1) Deputy Probation Officer III and one (1) Deputy Probation Officer I/II were funded.
+One (1) Deputy Probation Officer III was funded.
 Funds were also utilized for the JAIS subscription.

 The Juvenile Field Services Division is being re-organized and caseloads are being re-distributed by JAIS supervision strategies that addresses both the criminogenic needs and risks of the youth, rather than by region or risk factors alone.
 Case plan development and concurrent planning are generated using the JAIS assessment results and are incorporated into our integrated planning tool provided by Assessments.com.